West Rowan High School

-West Rowan High School is a public, co-educational secondary school located in Mount Ulla, North Carolina.
+West Rowan High School is a public, co-educational secondary school located in Mount Ulla, North Carolina, United States.
 It is one of seven high schools in the Rowan-Salisbury School System.

 School information

 For the 2010–2011 school year, West Rowan High School had a total population of 1,154 students and 68.57 teachers on a (FTE) basis.
 The student population had a gender ratio of 51.96% male to 48.04% female.
 The demographic group makeup of the student population was: White, 64.02%; Black, 22.10%; Hispanic, 10.78%; Asian/Pacific Islander, 0.37%; and American Indian, 0.27% (two or more races, 2.47%).
 For the same school year, 48.95% of the students received free or reduced-cost lunches.

 Athletics

-West Rowan is a 3A school in the South Piedmont Conference.
+The West Rowan High School Falcons compete in the South Piedmont Conference, an athletic conference made up of 9 nearby high schools.
+The league operates under the jurisdiction of the North Carolina High School Athletic Association (NCHSAA).

 The school's men's basketball team has won three state titles overall, including consecutive championships in 2002 & 2003.
+In 2023 and 2024, the women's basketball team won two 3A state championships, against Rocky Mount High School and Terry Sanford High School.

 From 2008 to 2010, the football team won three straight State 3A Championships.
-They made it to the State Championship in 2011 where they lost to Havelock.
-They went undefeated in 2009 and 2010 and had a 46-game winning streak that was broken in 2011.
+They made it to the State Championship in 2011, where they lost to Havelock.
+They went undefeated in 2009 and 2010, and had a 46-game winning streak that was broken in 2011.